Teach! Learn! Travel!

 Experience and Qualifications

 I am looking forward to helping you learn German online, learn English online, as well as offering you tutoring classes and advice and seminars on “Traveling Alone as a Woman”.
 I also offer intercultural training.
-If you would like to better understand how the Germans tick, you will get invaluable insights from me.
+If you would like to better understand how the Germans think and communicate, you will get invaluable insights from me.

 What makes my lessons unique, fun, and above all successful, is the fact that I have spent half of my life living and working in various countries around the globe, mainly in the US, Japan, Australia, South and Central America, the West Indies, and the Middle East.